 Played at St Andrews last July after finishing runner-up to Xander Schauffele in the Genesis Scottish Open the previous Sunday, thus earning himself the first of three spots on offer as part of The Open Qualifying Series.

-It lifted him to a career-high 19th on the world rankings, coming as it did five months after McIlroy had pipped him to the CJ Cup in South Carolina.
+Kitayama beat Rory McIlroy and Harris English by one to move to a career-high 19th on the rankings, coming as it did five months after McIlroy had pipped him to the CJ Cup in South Carolina.

 After coming through the 2018 DP World Tour qualifying school, he won only his third event on the circuit less than three weeks later.